 - classification of European mountain forests according to different “smartness” classes.

-Leader: Violeta Velikova – Institute of Plant Physiology and Genetics Acad.
+Deputy: Violeta Velikova – Institute of Plant Physiology and Genetics Acad.
 G. Bonchev Str., Bl.
 21 – 1113 Sofia – Bulgaria